huttered40/app_ed/README.md

 ## Tensor datasets
 Tensor datasets consist of a list of executed configurations in which each configuration corresponds to a distinct element of a multi-dimensional array (i.e., tensor).
 Such datasets typically follow from the mapping of a discrete multi-dimensional configuration space onto a regular grid, each grid-point of which corresponds to a distinct configuration (and tensor element).
-They are not necessarily in any order.
+They are not necessarily in any order, nor are all grid-points/tensor elements necessarily executed.

 Tensor datasets have a file name corresponding to the size of the underlying tensor.
 Thus, a file titled 8x8x8.csv consists of 512 distinct configurations and corresponding (sample mean) execution times.